nginxinc/kubernetes-ingress/docs-web/configuration/ingress-resources/advanced-configuration-with-annotations.md

      - Example
    * - ``appprotect.f5.com/app-protect-policy``
      - N/A
      - The name of the App Protect Policy for the Ingress Resource.
 Format is ``namespace/name``.
 If no namespace is specified, the same namespace of the Ingress Resource is used.
+If not specified but ``appprotect.f5.com/app-protect-enable`` is true, a default policy id applied.
+     If the referenced policy resource does not exist, or policy is invalid, this annotation will be ignored, and the default policy will be applied.
      - N/A
      - `Example for App Protect <https://github.com/nginxinc/kubernetes-ingress/tree/master/examples/appprotect>`_.
    * - ``appprotect.f5.com/app-protect-enable``